 During a standstill, the moon swings wildly from north to south around every fortnight for six months to produce several chances for photography.
 Weather permitting, of course!

-Avebury's main cove aims at the northernmost rising of the moon with an angle of about 40 degrees clockwise from the north.
-This is Azimuth 40.
-Starting from early September, the northernmost moonrise will show for one or two days every month until March 2025.
-People who stay overnight at the cove might also be able to watch the corresponding northernmost moonset over Windmill Hill.
+Starting from September, the northernmost moonrise will show for one or two days every month until March 2025.
+People who stay overnight might also be able to watch the corresponding northernmost moonset over Windmill Hill.
 Azimuth 320.

-During these critical six months, the moon will also display its southernmost moonrises.
-The southernmost rising moon - Azimuth 140, proves Avebury's West Kennet Avenue of paired stones as an umbilical connection to the timber and stone circle known as the Sanctuary.
+During these critical six months, the moon will also display its southern-most moonrises.
+The southern-most rising moon - Azimuth 140/141, on a flat horizon, proves Avebury's West Kennet Avenue of paired stones as a female connection to the timber and stone circle known as the Sanctuary.

-Southernmost moonset from the East Kennet long barrow where the moon descends into a valley, should also be worthwhile, Azimuth 220.
+The southernmost moonset from the East Kennet long barrow, where the moon descends into an extensive valley, should also be worth photographing - Azimuth 220.

 For charts telling the time and date of these moonrises and moon sets, I refer to the site...timeanddate.

-These findings have profound implications for other monuments, particularly Stonehenge.
-Its 50-degree axis is one degree clockwise from the Neolithic solstice when its henge and the Aubrey holes were dug, which challenges the traditional views on Stonehenge's alignment.
+These findings have profound implications for other monuments, too, particularly Stonehenge.
+Stonehenge’s 50-degree axis is one degree clockwise from the Neolithic solstice, which challenges the traditional views on Stonehenge's alignment.

-8. The inner face of Covestone 2 -- The 'Backstone' as seen shortly after sunrise.
+The inner face of Covestone 2 -- The “Backstone” shortly after sunrise.

 I had my solstice photograph and was about to leave when the druid called me over.
 “You are missing the best bit,” he cried.
 “Come over here and look at this.”